Unity-Technologies/ml-agents/docs/Training-Domain-Variations.md

-# Training Generalized Reinforcement Learning Agents
+# Training on Environments with Domain Variations

-One of the challenges of training and testing agents on the same environment is that the agents tend to overfit.
-The result is that the agents are unable to generalize to any tweaks or variations in the enviornment.
+One of the challenges of training and testing agents on the same environment is that the agents tend to overfit to the specific parameters of the environment.
+The result is that the agents are unable to generalize when anything about the environment or the task is changed.
-This is analgous to a model being trained and tested on an identical dataset in supervised learning.
-This becomes problematic in cases where environments are randomly instantiated with varying objects or properties.
+This is analgous to a model being trained and tested on an identical dataset in supervised learning, something that is typically frowned upon.
+Training on a single fixed version of the environment can become problematic in cases where environments are randomly instantiated with varying objects or properties.

-To make agents robust and generalizable to different environments, the agent should be trained over multiple variations of the enviornment.
-Using this approach for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the enviornment
+To help make agents more robust and generalizable to changes in an enviornment, the agent can be trained over multiple variations of the enviornment, ensuring that during training time it has been a wide range of possible instances of the task.
+Using this approach for training, the agent can be better suited to adapt (with higher performance) to future unseen variations of the enviornment.
+We provide a standardized way of sampling variations on environments, which we describe here.

-_Example of variations of the 3D Ball environment._
+## How to Enable Domain Variations Using Reset Parameters

+To enable variations in the environments, we take advantage of the `Reset Parameters` feature, which allows a configuration file to be passed to an environment when `env.reset()` is called from the python api.
+The domain variation feature includes different sampling methods and the ability to create new kinds of sampling methods for each `Reset Parameter` present within an environment.
+In the `3DBall` environment example displayed in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

 Ball scale of 0.5          |  Ball scale of 4
 :-------------------------:|:-------------------------:
 ![](images/3dball_small.png)  |  ![](images/3dball_big.png)

-## Introducing Generalization Using Reset Parameters

-To enable variations in the environments, we implemented `Reset Parameters`.
-We also included different sampling methods and the ability to create new kinds of sampling methods for each `Reset Parameter`.
-In the 3D ball environment example displayed in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

-## How to Enable Generalization Using Reset Parameters
+_Example of variations of the 3DBall environment._

 We first need to provide a way to modify the environment by supplying a set of `Reset Parameters` and vary them over time.
 This provision can be done either deterministically or randomly.